How to Apply

-ADMISSIONS NOTIFICATION: We’ll do our best to notify you of your child’s application status on or before April 1, 2021.
+ADMISSIONS NOTIFICATION: If you apply for school by the February 1 deadline, we’ll do our best to notify you of your child’s application status on or before April 1, 2021.
 Enroll ASAP to reserve your child’s spot for Fall 2021 – the first day of school is the Tuesday after Labor Day.

 I just want to say how much we’ve loved being part of the BWS community so far—we feel very lucky to have gotten a spot in the kindergarten, which our son absolutely loves.
 He’s excited about school every day, even with the cold weather.– Current Kindergarten Parent

 Parent-Child classes are for young children who attend classes with a parent or caregiver.
 There are three age ranges, 4 months to walking, 1-2 years and 2-3+ years.
 To register for year-round sessions, visit Parent-Child Garden.